Mathematics

 1963 Edward Norton Lorenz and Benoit Mandelbrot introduce the concepts of chaos theory.
 Jesuit trained Laurent Schwarz introduces theory of distributions.

 1972 soul theorem of Jeff Gieger.
-Edvard Lorenz introduces the term 'butterfly effect' (Monarch butterfly) at meeting of AAAS.
+Edward Lorenz introduces the term 'butterfly effect' (Monarch butterfly) at meeting of AAAS.
 Ted Kaczynski thesis Boundary Functions.

 1974 Michael Atiyah, president of Royal Society, as president of the London Mathematical Society.